 While the issue of interdependency between firms today is quite recognized, the understanding of the various effects and complexity of interdependency in business networks is still in its infancy.
 Not least due to the vastly changing business landscape of today.
 In an increasingly globalized and digitalized world, the evolving interactive business landscape calls for ways of understanding how interaction effects spread in globalized networks that in turn may be based on new business models.
 How do companies handle the current tensions between the local and the global, between economic, environmental and social goals, and accommodate with recurrent business trends?
 How are e.g. digital solutions, circular economy and design affecting the structure and organizing within and across organisations, and how do they contribute to resolving and/or worsening these tensions?

-Thirdly, the IMP Group represents network of researchers.
-The IMP Conference and the IMP Journal Seminar are important meeting places for researchers from all over the world, sharing an interactive perspective on the business landscape.
-In 1984 the first IMP Conference was organised in Manchester, with some dozens of participants.
-Today the IMP Conference is an annual meeting place for over two hundred researchers, and for many who also interact in smaller constellations between the conferences.
-Since early 2000 the IMP Conference has been combined with a Doctorial Consortium, which is aimed to bring together young and established IMP researchers.
-In 2004 the first annual IMP Journal Seminar was organized in Oslo, as an attempt to create a forum specially devoted for discussions and analysis of research projects aimed to be published in the new IMP Journal.
-Today the annual IMP Journal Seminar is specially focused on theoretical and methodological considerations of network studies that aim to publication in the IMP Journal which was established in 2004
+Thirdly, the IMP Group represents a large informal network of researchers (see the “Members” section of this webpage for details).
+The IMP Conference and the IMP Journal Seminar are important meeting places for researchers from all over the world, all sharing an interactive perspective on the business landscape.
+In 1984, the first IMP Conference was organised in Manchester, with some dozens of participants.
+Today, the IMP Conference is an annual meeting place for over two hundred researchers, who also interact in smaller constellations between the conferences.
+Since the early 2000s, the IMP Conference has been combined with a Doctoral Consortium, which brings together young and established IMP researchers.
+Since 2005 a biannual IMP Asia Conference has gathered smaller groups of researchers.The Board